MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

    > [!CAUTION]
    > Do not repeat it for NetFilter (NetExt).

-After you have completed these steps, see if you are able to reproduce the issue.
+After you complete these steps, see if you are able to reproduce the issue.

 ## JamF method